evolutics/iftree/README.md

    extension, select a fixed list of files, etc. See the [`paths` configuration](#paths) for more.

-1. The generated code then uses an **initializer** to instantiate the asset type once per file.
+1. When building your project, code is then generated that uses an **initializer** to instantiate the asset type once per file.

    By default, a field `contents_str` (if any) is populated with `include_str!`, a field `contents_bytes` is populated with `include_bytes!`, and a couple of